Jared-Glenn/Lastborn/README.md

 - Cages, bindings, jars, and prisons are revered technology.
 - Maybe use these items like religious or cultural symbols.
 - They see their shell as discipline and control - necessary parts of their being.
+- They like their separate community over visitors, since they can bring disease and conflict.

 Abilities: